Tiburon, California: Economy

 Tiburon features numerous small boutiques and restaurants, catering to local residents and tourists.
 Most of the town's restaurants are located on or near Main Street, near the Tiburon Ferry Terminal.
 Besides the boat to the San Francisco Ferry Building, the Angel Island-Tiburon Ferry provides daily service to nearby Angel Island.

 In 2004, Tiburon became the first city in the world to eliminate trans-fats from all its restaurants.

-One of the oldest Tiburon restaurants is Sam's Anchor Cafe, founded in 1920.
-Sam's is popular on sunny days for the outdoor dining on its harbor-front deck.
-It is one of the few restaurants on the San Francisco Bay with a public dock for pleasure boats (under 40 feet).
-Other restaurants to include upscale dining with expansive Bay views are The Caprice, Lily Kai Chinese Cuisine, Luna Blu, and Servino Ristorante.

-Tiburon has two hotels: Water's Edge, a boutique hotel on Main Street, and The Lodge at Tiburon.

 There is a small shopping center named The Boardwalk downtown, and another, The Cove, in the Bel Aire neighborhood.

 One weekly newspaper is published in the town titled The Ark, since 1973, which covers local news and events.
 It has been named a national General Excellence winner among small weekly newspapers in the U.S. by the National Newspaper Association each year 2014-2019 and again in 2022.
 It also has been named a state General Excellence winner among small weekly newspapers by the California News Publishers Association in 2014 and each year 2018-2021.